Heritage items and places

 Aboriginal Heritage Information Management System

-The NSW Office of Heritage NSW, Department of Premier and Cabinet maintains the Aboriginal Heritage Information Management System (AHIMS).
+Heritage NSW maintains the Aboriginal Heritage Information Management System (AHIMS).
 It includes:

-- information about Aboriginal objects that have been reported to the Director General, Department of Premier and Cabinet
+- information about Aboriginal objects that have been reported to Heritage NSW

 - information about Aboriginal Places which have been declared by the Minister for Heritage to have special significance with respect to Aboriginal culture